 Another option is RealtyMogul.
 Through this platform, you can choose to invest in REITs or if you are an accredited investor, you can invest directly in a property.
 Most of the investments have low minimums allowing you to get started with as little as $1,000.

 What if you want to own a rental property but you don’t have time to hire a realtor or visit a ton of different properties to find the right one?
-Then we suggest Roofstock–where you can buy a single-family home and begin collecting cash from tenants immediately as Roofstock’s properties are already rented out.
+Then we suggest Roofstock--where you can buy a single-family home and begin collecting cash from tenants immediately as some of Roofstock’s properties are already rented out.
 You don’t have to be an accredited investor and Roofstock is free to join.

 Read More: Roofstock Review

 Compare: Roofstock vs. Fundrise